biosails/pheniqs/docs/background.md

 * placeholder
 {:toc}

-Pheniqs can be configured to handle any arbitrary configuration of biological and technical sequences such as barcoded libraries, cellular indexes, and UMIs, for both bulk and single-cell experiments. \textit{Transform patterns} define the number, location, and type of barcodes to be extracted, which will vary depending on the specific experimental design.
-Different types of sequences are extracted using \emph{tokens}:
+Pheniqs can be configured to handle any arbitrary configuration of biological and technical sequences such as barcoded libraries, cellular indexes, and UMIs, for both bulk and single-cell experiments. **transform** directives define rules for barcode extraction, which vary depending on the specific experimental design.
+Different types of sequences are extracted using **token** directives.

-![transform patterns](/pheniqs/assets/img/transform_patterns.png)

 See the [**Overview**](/pheniqs/overview/) page for more information on common experimental designs, read anatomy, tokenization, and transform patterns.
 The [**Tokenization**](/pheniqs/tokenization) page provides a high-level view of how transform patterns are constructed and the output they provide.

-Examples of how to configure Pheniqs for a handful of published experimental designs are provided here to help users get started with their own applications.
+Examples of how to configure Pheniqs for a handful of published experimental designs are provided in the [vignettes](/pheniqs/vignettes/) page to help users get started with their own applications.

-# Background
+![transform patterns](/pheniqs/assets/img/transform_patterns.png)

 To configure Pheniqs for any particular workflow, it helps to have some idea about next-gen sequencing technology, Illumina's bcl2fastq softare, common file formats, and some general terminology.